-There are always lots of things to do in Aldeburgh - it's a wonderful town with something for everyone.
-From the regular Aldeburgh events, to leisurely strolls along the beach, great shopping and a lively cafe culture - whatever your reason for visiting Aldeburgh you won't be disappointed!
+Aldeburgh is a wonderful town with lots of things to do and reasons to visit - there's something for everyone.
+From the regular Aldeburgh events, to leisurely strolls along the beach, great shopping and a lively cafe culture.
+Whatever your reason for visiting this part of the Suffolk Coast, you won't be disappointed!

 Aldeburgh beach is perfect for a leisurely stroll, with many things to do and reasons to stop along the way - see the Martello Tower, the Aldeburgh lifeboat station, the quirky Beach Lookout Gallery and Maggi Hambling's Scallop sculpture.

 Dating from the 16th century, Aldeburgh Museum is housed in Moot Hall - one of the most important timber-framed public buildings in England.

 Aldeburgh boasts a bustling high street crammed with independent shops, boutiques, art galleries, cafes and restaurants - you'll be delighted at what's on offer.

 Some say that the best fish & chips in the UK are served at this famous Aldeburgh landmark.
 You can't miss it - look for the long queue!